nathamanath/range/README.md

 ## Development

 ### Building
+* jsdoc is required to build docs.
-* set $CLOSURE\_PATH environment variable to closure compiler jar path
+* set $CLOSURE_PATH environment variable to closure compiler jar path
 * `rake build`

 ### TODO:

+* tidy up
 * tests
 * work out all required events
 * key press support
 * list attr support
+* host docs

+#### Known issues

-* drag and drop not working in ie8
+* Drag and drop not working in ie8.
+* When I focus on one range, and then I focus on another, focus and blur events are in wrong order.
+* preventSelection method does not work in firefox.